halilozel1903/iOSProjects/README.md

 ## Uygulama İçerikleri

-- [CollectionViewApplication](https://github.com/halilozel1903/iOSProjects/tree/master/CollectionViewApplication) : Collection View kullanımıyla alakalı bir uygulamadır.
-Uygulamada İstanbul'un meşhur yerlerinin resimleri var.
-Resimlere tıklanınca resmin büyük hali ve o yerin ismi detay kısmında gözükmektedir. iPhone XS Max, iPhone XR ve iPhone 8 cihazlarında uygulama denendi.
+- [CollectionViewApplication](https://github.com/halilozel1903/iOSProjects/tree/master/CollectionViewApplication) : It is an application related to the use of Collection View.
+In the application, there are pictures of the famous places of Istanbul.
+When the pictures are clicked, the larger version of the picture and the name of that place appear in the detail section.
+The application was tried on iPhone XS Max, iPhone XR and iPhone 8 devices.

 <img src="rsm1.png" /> <br>